rohitgawas/sauceDemoAutomation/README.md

 ## Running tests in CI:

 We have setup a basic CI.
 You can access it from actions tab.
 1. Go to Actions tab of github repository
 2. From all workflows > Select workflow **"sauceDemo CI"**
-3. Open dropdown for **Run Workflow** > Click on RUn Workflow

-This will setup the repository , then install all dependancies and finally will run tests in headless mode.
+3. Open dropdown for **Run Workflow** > Click on RUn Workflow This will setup the repository , then install all dependancies and finally will run tests in headless mode.

+## Import note on CI build results :
+As we have verifyBurgerMenu.js test suite includes one failing test , after running the build , build will return failed status as the run tests step fails.
+To demonstrate this , I have provided two build runs :

+### Build with Passed state : In this I have disabled the failing test to get passed build
+### Build with Failed state : I this failing test is enabled and running.